21 Misconceptions About Paris That Irritate Parisians the Most

 Parisians know that it takes time to fully explore the diversity of neighborhoods, museums and monuments the city has to offer.

-However, you might be interested in a 5-day itinerary in Paris.
+However, you might be interested in a 5-day itinerary in Paris to cover the main sights.

 7. Parisians are always dressed up